 Appropriate Library Behavior

-By entering the library you are making a commitment to act courteously toward all other people here, to act responsibly with regard to public property and to follow all rules of this facility.
+By entering the library a patron is making a commitment to act courteously toward all other people, to act responsibly with regard to public property and to follow all rules of the facility.
 The use of the library is for reading, studying and learning.
-Enjoy the library and allow others the same opportunity.

 Violation of these library rules may result in loss of library privileges, including being banned from the library.)

 - Engage in activities associated with the use of a public library.
-Customers not reading, studying, using library materials or attending events may be asked to leave the building.
+Patrons not reading, studying, using library materials or attending events may be asked to leave the building.

-In order to provide a safe and comfortable environment, the following are NOT permitted:
+No illegal acts are permitted.
+This includes, but is not limited to, any action prohibited in these policies.
+In order to provide a safe and comfortable environment, the following are specifically NOT permitted inside the buildings: